-This suggests that there will be difficulties for an accused to establish that a prosecution instituted by a public or police prosecutor is brought for an improper purpose.
-An ulterior motive on the part of a witness or investigating officer does not mean that the prosecutor has an ulterior motive: Christianos and Sakanovic v DPP (WA) (1993) 9 WAR 345.
+This suggests that there will be difficulties for an accused to establish that a prosecution instituted by a State Prosecutor is brought for an improper purpose.
+An ulterior motive on the part of a witness or police officer does not mean that the prosecutor has an ulterior motive: Christianos and Sakanovic v DPP (WA) (1993) 9 WAR 345.